fabiorino/crelly-slider/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Security patch
+* Improved import/export slider functions.
+They should now be compatible with web hosting services that block file_get_contents
+* Minor changes and bux fixes

 = 1.3.4 =
 * French translation moved to Polyglots.
 If you want to contribute to translate Crelly Slider in your language, check out <a href="https://translate.wordpress.org/projects/wp-plugins/crelly-slider">this page</a>
 * Fixed error with old PHP versions